th-wyns/POC.Storage/src/Null/README.md

 ﻿# Introduction
-Null related module implementations for the Storage feature.
+Null module implementations for the Storage feature.
 Used for testing purposes.